NeurodataWithoutBorders/nwb_hackathons/HCK22_2025_Docathon/README.md

 One of the goals of NWB is to ensure that members of the neuroscience community have the resources and tools to easily interact with their data.
 We are hosting a dedicated docathon to invite members of the community to join us in updating, improving, and expanding our documentation.
-The goal of this workshp is to make sure our documentation is up-to-date and accessible to new and existing users of NWB.
+The goal of this workshop is to make sure our documentation and educational materials are up-to-date and accessible to new and existing users of NWB.

 Many types of contributions are welcome, including updates to:
 * tutorials